ShadowMonkee/lifeline-os/README.md

 # lifeline-os

+This is a personal project of mine intended to develop a system, to design the architecture of an enterprise application dedicated to improving the nursing quality in hospitals, critical care facilities, retirement homes, etc...
+For now this is the generated project from quarkus but will develop into a full application dedicated to support nurses in their day-to-day tasks.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.